Kingsdown cemetery and crematorium regulations

 12. A plan of the cemetery is available in the administration office for you to look at during office hours.

-13. All persons entering the cemetery do so at their own risk and the council shall not be liable (except in respect of personal injury or the death of any person caused by the council’s negligence) for any injury or damage sustained, regardless of the form of action, whether in contract, tort (including negligence or breach of statutory duty), strict liability or otherwise.
+13. All persons entering the cemetery do so at their own risk.
+The council shall not be liable (except in respect of personal injury or the death of any person caused by the council’s negligence) for any injury or damage sustained, regardless of the form of action, whether in contract, tort (including negligence or breach of statutory duty), strict liability or otherwise.

 14. No person shall canvass or solicit orders in the cemetery grounds.